LNeilsenStudent/Assessment_2/website/README.md

-#MyProfile
+#TeamProject
-This is my assignment 1 project for Intro to IT for RMIT through OUA.
+This is our assignment 2 project for Intro to IT for RMIT through OUA.